Skip to content

 Gloves

 Gloves must comply with European Standard EN 455 Medical Gloves for single use (Parts 1 to 4) and be UKCA/CE marked for single use.
 The Medical Devices Agency recommends that only powder-free gloves are purchased due to latex allergy or sensitivity.
-In homes where employees perform aseptic techniques, such as urinary catheterisation, sterile gloves must be available for such procedures.

 Hands must be washed or, where unavailable, alcohol hand rub of at least 60% alcohol should be applied immediately before putting on and after removing each pair of gloves.
+Alcohol hand-rubs are effective in destroying most transient micro-organisms; however, they are not effective against Clostridioides difficile and Norovirus (viral gastroenteritis).

 Gloves provided will be nitrile material unless otherwise discussed on an individual basis with managers.
 Nitrile gloves are a synthetic alternative to latex gloves.
 They are suitable to be worn when in contact with blood and blood-stained body fluids and if a resident or member of employees is latex sensitive.
 For this reason, Nitrile gloves are the organisation's first choice.